> >

 Campagnolo Pista hub laced to Mavic Open Pro, Clement Strada LGG 23c tire

 Added by Coomer.
-Last updated over 8 years ago.
+Last updated about 9 years ago.

 5 Comments